What makes a good retention rate?

 |Day (out of 30)||Android||iOS|

-In our wider dataset, we see apps in Social see at least 50 percent of users return on day one, and half of those are there by day seven.
-This is the highest performing average in the upper quartile range.
-Anywhere between 35-60 percent rate retention on day one means you have a great app.
+In our wider dataset, we see apps in Social see at least 50% of users return on day one, and half of those are there by Day 7.
+This is the highest performing average in the upper-quartile range.
+Anywhere between 35-60% rate of retention on Day 1 means you have a great app.

-Publications apps on Android reach slightly above 41 percent of retention, the highest in the group.
-Other success stories include Social apps and also Games.
-Apart from Utilities, all other apps retain less than a quarter of users on day one, something to keep a note of when comparing your own day one success.
+Publications apps on Android reach slightly above 41% of retention, the highest in the group.
+Other success stories include Social apps and Gaming.
+Apart from Utilities, all other apps retain less than a quarter by Day 2 – something to keep a note of when comparing your own success on Day 1.

-As on Day 1, publication apps rule on Android, with 24 percent of users retained; a figure as good as many other apps on day one.
-On the flipside, Educational apps have poor retention, with just six percent returning on day seven.
-This could be an effect of seasonality, as July moves to August people take a break from learning to pick up Summer fiction, magazines, and other leisurely reads.
-That said, Business apps still retain above 10 percent, and Utilities keeps users returning at the same kind of rate too.
+As on Day 1, publication apps rule on Android, with 24% of users retained.
+On the flipside, Educational apps have poor retention, with just 6% returning on Day 7.
+This could be an effect of seasonality, as people take a break from learning to pick up fiction, magazines, and other leisurely reads throughout the summer.
+That said, Business apps still retain above 10%, and Utilities keeps users returning at a similar rate.

-While some categories like Entertainment and Educational have kept less than five percent of all users, the general average for day 30 is about six percent.
+While some categories like Entertainment and Educational have kept less than 5% of all users, the average for day 30 is 6%.

-Five ways to improve your retention rate
+How to increase retention: 5 best practices to improve your app’s retention rate

 If you've taken a look at our overview and don't see a performance match, it may be worth reviewing our tips below on ways to improve retention.
 From onboarding to messaging, there are plenty of ways to keep users returning even weeks after install.